 We get a $100 Disney Reward Dollars for each referral.
 We would appreciate if you sign up using our link because referrals like that help pay the bills that keep the blog going.

 The previous offer for this card was a $200 Disney Gift card.
 This change to the sign up bonus makes it a little easier to get your money and use it for whatever you want.

-Statement credits are easier to use than a gift cards because they’re just applied directly to your credit card bill.
-You can still use them to pay for your Disney vacation but you’ll also be able to use them to pay for a dinner off Disney property or a stay just outside of Disneyland.
+Statement credits are easier to use than a gift card because they’re just applied directly to your credit card bill.
+You can still use them to pay for your Disney vacation but you’ll also be able to use them to pay for dinner off Disney property or a stay just outside of Disneyland.

 Remember, this $200 sign up bonus is for the no-fee version of the Disney Visa card.
 There’s also a Disney Premier Visa offering the same sign up bonus but that version of the card charges a $49 annual fee.
 Remember to get the increased bonus on the no-fee card, please click on our referral link.